 5) Much more

 Without vitamin D you just won’t function right.

-So if your not getting enough of it, supplementing with Vitamin D is a no brainer.
+So if you’re not getting enough of it, supplementing with Vitamin D is a no-brainer.

 So how much should you take?

 To be honest, there is no cut and dry number for everyone as a whole.

 If you want to be sure, go get your Vitamin D levels checked and take it from there.

 But if that’s not an option, a good general guideline is to consume 1,000 IU’s of Vitamin D per 25 pounds of body weight.

 This is a guideline set by the Vitamin D Council.
 I don’t know why there’s a whole council for Vitamin D but there is.

 So for a 200 lb male, this means 8,000 IU’s a day, in the form of D3.
 This will prevent deficiency.